Sahanduiuc/hotel-cancellations/README.md

 0.7437825188763232
 ```

-## ARIMA Modelling of Hotel Cancellations
+# ARIMA Modelling of Weekly Hotel Cancellations

-Having investigated the main drivers of hotel cancellations, it would also be useful to determine whether hotel cancellations can also be predicted in advance.
-This will be done for the Algarve Hotel (H1.csv).
+Having investigated the main drivers of hotel cancellations, it is useful to determine whether hotel cancellations can also be predicted in advance.
+This will be done using the Algarve Hotel dataset in the first instance (H1full.csv).
+Since we are now seeking to predict the time series trend, all observations are now included in this dataset (cancellations and non-cancellations, irrespective of whether the dataset as a whole is uneven).

-To do this, cancellations are analysed on a weekly basis (i.e. the number of cancellations summed up per week).
+To do this, cancellations are analysed on a weekly basis (i.e. the number of cancellations for a given week are summed up).

 Firstly, data manipulation procedures were carried out to sum up the number of cancellations per week and order them correctly.